-Community Economic Development projects that will have a significant regional impact are eligible for up to \$1,250,000 in CDBG assistance.
+Community Economic Development projects that will have a significant regional impact are eligible for up to \$1,500,000 in CDBG assistance.
 These projects must result in job creation, business start-up or significant expansion, and must directly relate to a strategic economic restructuring effort.
 Benefit projections must be deemed reliable and credible for the number of jobs to be created, and the jobs must clearly be documented.
-CDBG participation will be limited up to \$35,000 per job created.
+CDBG participation will be limited up to \$35,000 per job created or retained.
 Note: all economic development projects resulting in job creation will be required to issue a Performance Bond.
-See APPENDIX C for locality economic designations as they relate to unemployment, poverty, and median household income.
+See Appendix C - Community Economic Development Matrix for locality economic designations as they relate to unemployment, poverty, and median household income.

-Program Income
+Program Income Policy